Learn Tech with Friends

 Since Roblox was one of our most popular courses, I decided to incorporate the image of the Roblox characters on the home screen.
 Even though the color scheme was playful, I kept the UI design clean and modern.

-DESIGN PROCESS: MOBILE INTERACTION DESIGN
+DESIGN PROCESS: MVP

 The small-group Squads format boost engagement and impact revenue!